Automatic Enrollment 401(k) Plans For Small Businesses

 - Have you provided or are you prepared to provide the initial notice to employees in advance of their first automatic contributions?
-And are you prepared to satisfy the annual notice requirements?
+Are you prepared to satisfy the annual notice requirements?

-- Are you familiar with the fiduciary responsibilities of sponsoring an automatic enrollment 401(k) plan?
+- Are you familiar with the fiduciary responsibilities?

 - Are you prepared to monitor the plan's service providers and investments?

 - Are you familiar with the reporting and disclosure requirements of an automatic enrollment 401(k) plan?